baughmann/react-use-queue/README.md

     });
   };
 ```

 Which you can then use elsewhere like so...

 `const result = await doSomethingAndReturn()`

 ### Note

 If you're on `react` for the web, you can use this queue in your ServiceWorker to do tasks on a background thread.
 If you're using `react-native` like me, this will execute on the main JS thread, unless the job you're passing spawns it's own thread, like `react-native-ffmpeg` does for example.

 ### TODO

 - Add a built in WebWorker option for web-based use
 - Add automated tests
 - Automate deployment to NPM
 - Automate & host example
+- Add arbitrary user data to tasks to allow users to track and organize tasks as they're queued and completed